Mandelbrot set

 Images of the Mandelbrot set exhibit an infinitely complicated boundary that reveals progressively ever-finer recursive detail at increasing magnifications; mathematically, the boundary of the Mandelbrot set is a fractal curve.
 The "style" of this recursive detail depends on the region of the set boundary being examined.
-Mandelbrot set images may be created by sampling the complex numbers and testing, for each sample point $c$, whether the sequence $f_c(0), f_c(f_c(0)),\dotsc$ goes to infinity.
-Treating the real and imaginary parts of $c$ as image coordinates on the complex plane, pixels may then be colored according to how soon the sequence $|f_c(0)|, |f_c(f_c(0))|,\dotsc$ crosses an arbitrarily chosen threshold (the threshold must be at least 2, as −2 is the complex number with the largest magnitude within the set, but otherwise the threshold is arbitrary).
+Images of the Mandelbrot set are created by determining whether the sequence $f_c(0), f_c(f_c(0)),f_c(f_c(f_c(0))),\dotsc$ goes to infinity for each sampled complex number c.
+The real and imaginary parts of $c$ are mapped as image coordinates on the complex plane and colored based on the point at which the sequence $|f_c(0)|, |f_c(f_c(0))|,\dotsc$ crosses an arbitrary threshold.
 If $c$ is held constant and the initial value of $z$ is varied instead, the corresponding Julia set for the point $c$ is obtained.

 The Mandelbrot set is well-known, even outside mathematics, for how it exhibits complex fractal structures when visualized and magnified, despite having a relatively simple definition, and is commonly cited as an example of mathematical beauty.